Steeplechase Park: Development as stadium

 In the mid-1980s, restaurant mogul Horace Bullard proposed rebuilding Steeplechase Park.
 He had already bought several acres of property just east of the Steeplechase Park site, including the site of the defunct Thunderbolt coaster and the lots west of the Abe Stark rink, and planned to spend $20 million just on cleaning up the neighborhood.
-His plans called for using the property, bounded by West 15th and 19th Streets between Surf Avenue and the Boardwalk, to build a $55 million theme park based on the original.
+He called for using the property, bounded by West 15th and West 19th Streets between Surf Avenue and the Boardwalk, to build a $55 million amusement park based on the original.
 The city agreed, and the project was approved in 1985.
 Bullard planned to open the park by mid-1986 to coincide with the Statue of Liberty's centennial celebration.
-However, the project was delayed while the New York City Planning Commission compiled an environmental impact report.
-By early 1987, the cost of the amusement park nearly doubled, to $100 million.
+The project was delayed while the New York City Planning Commission compiled an environmental impact report.
+The New York City Council and the State Legislature also had to agree to lease some of the land to Bullard, but the legislative bodies did not give their approval until mid-1986.
+By early 1987, the cost of the amusement park had nearly doubled to $100 million.
+The city government gave final approval to Bullard's plans in 1989, at which point the park was supposed to cost $250 million and open in May 1992.

 Concurrently, in December 1986, the New York State Urban Development Corporation formally proposed the construction of a $58 million, 17,000-seat minor-league baseball stadium near the site.
-State senator Thomas Bartosiewics attempted to block Bullard from building on the Steeplechase site, as he was part of an organization that had promised another developer, Sportsplex, the right to build an amateur sports arena on the site.
+State senator Thomas Bartosiewicz attempted to block Bullard from building on the Steeplechase site, as he was part of an organization that had promised another developer, Sportsplex, the right to build an amateur sports arena on the site.
 Construction was held up for another four years as Bullard and Sportsplex fought over the site.

 After Rudy Giuliani took office as mayor of New York in 1994, he negated the Bullard deal by approving the construction of a minor-league baseball stadium on the site allotted for Steeplechase Park.
 In 1998, Giuliani had canceled Sportsplex and the entertainment complex, and instead unveiled another plan where only the parking lot would be built.
 The minor league team was called the Brooklyn Cyclones.
 Bullard, now no longer rebuilding Steeplechase Park, had wanted to restore the Thunderbolt as part of a scaled-down amusement park.
 Giuliani had the coaster demolished on the grounds that the Thunderbolt was about to collapse, though the coaster's destruction took weeks.
-In 2000, the city approved the $31 million project to construct Keyspan Park (now Maimonides Park) using the funds from the canceled Sportsplex, and the minor-league baseball stadium opened the following year in conjunction with the Brooklyn Cyclones' inagural season in 2001.
+In 2000, the city approved the $31 million Keyspan Park (now Maimonides Park), which used funds from the canceled Sportsplex.
+The 6,500-seat minor-league baseball stadium opened the following year, in conjunction with the Brooklyn Cyclones' inaugural season in 2001.